JaggedJax/CIO_Scale/README.md

     <! -- We'll put it in this input form field -->
     <input type="text" name="weight_oz" id="weight_oz" class="textbox" onchange="PostageUpdate();" size="5" value="0" maxlength="6" />Ounces

+Once the applet has loaded, it will call the JS function cioScaleReady() which is included in scale.js or you may write your own.
+This may not work if testing from within Eclipse.
+I have to build it and test in a real browser for the callback to work.

 The legacy_lifecycle option will keep the applet paused and the JVM running even while not on the page.
 This makes future runs of the applet instant with no JVM startup or scale re-connection needed.
 If the applet is truely ended, the destroy() function will close the scale connection automatically.